In sales you need to start with a lead’s problem, then diagnose the right solution.

 (what evidence do you have they’ll choose you?)

-(what makes you think the customer is ready to go ahead?)
+(what makes you think the lead is ready to go ahead?)

 Built for B2B sales

 Through this approach you focus on how your product solves problems.
 Instead of purely about what your product does.
-That’s why the approach is so effective with organizations which expect customized services.
-Your prospect can visualize the different ways your solution meets their needs – which is a pretty powerful selling point!
+That’s why the approach is so effective with organisations which expect customised services.
+Your prospect can visualise the different ways your solution meets their needs – which is a pretty powerful selling point!